Special Notice 6/10/19

 Fishing is a very popular year-round activity at Delaware Seashore.
 In addition to surf fishing on the ocean beaches, anglers may try their luck along the banks of the Indian River Inlet.
 A special access pier at the Inlet allows the elderly and people with disabilities to get close to the fishing action.
 Another adventure listed here are the charter boats offered at the Indian River Marina.

 The ocean beaches are also a favorite spot for surf fishing.
 Three dune crossings provide fishing access for vehicles with the proper permit to drive onto the beach.
-Surf fishing vehicle permits may be purchased at the bathhouse gift shop during the summer, at the nearby park office at Delaware Seashore State Park, or online.
+Surf fishing vehicle permits may be purchased at the bathhouse gift shop during the summer, at the nearby park office at Indian River Life-Saving Station.

 Surf Fishing Permit Rules